qos-ch/reload4j/README.md

 issues at the [github issues page](https://github.com/qos-ch/reload4j/issues/).
 All steps undertaken in the project are first published/discussed on the mailing list or on the aforementoined issues page.

+### Building

+Reload4j builds with Maven, and it targets Java 1.5.
+You need to launch Maven with Java 1.8 or configure [Maven Toolchains](https://maven.apache.org/guides/mini/guide-using-toolchains.html) for Java 1.8.

+See a sample toolchains configuration file in [.github/workflows/toolchains.xml](.github/workflows/toolchains.xml).

 ### Donations and sponsorship